mthom/scryer-prolog/README.md

 Z = _2
 ```

-Pressing ; will backtrack through other possible answers, if any exist.
+Pressing `SPACE` will backtrack through other possible answers, if any exist.
-Pressing . will abort the search and return to the prompt.
+Pressing `.` will abort the search and return to the prompt.

 Wildcards work as well: